Remi-Gau/eCobidas/contributions.md

 With have a lot of work to do and many ways in which you can contribute to this project.

-Before you jump in make sure you familiarize yourself with:
+Before you jump in you can familiarize yourself with:
 - the [motivations](./why_this_project.md) of this project
 - the [different short and long term goals](./goals.md)
 - the [general organization of the project](./general_organization.md)